AnilaHsu/blog/content/posts/life-change-job/index.md

 ---
-title: "Life - I left my last job, and decide to work as a Frontend developer in Japan."
+title: "I left my last job, and decide to work as a Frontend developer in Japan."
 description: ""
 date: 2023-02-20
 draft: false